Royal birthday treat: William, George and Charlotte meet Taylor Swift at gig

 Grammy winner Swift posted a selfie with the royal family members and her boyfriend, NFL player Travis Kelce, to X and wrote: “Happy Bday M8!
 London shows are off to a splendid start.”

+Asked about the concert by reporters on the campaign trail in south London, the Labour leader replied: “She was fantastic.
+Absolutely fantastic.”

+He added: “I know I will be asked what is my favourite song and I am not going to pretend I have got every album and know every song, although Change is the one for obvious reasons.”

-Swift performed in front of celebrity fans including Bridgerton star Nicola Coughlan, Queer Eye’s Jonathan Van Ness and model Cara Delevingne when she brought her Eras Tour to the capital on Friday night.
+Swift performed in front of other celebrity fans including Bridgerton star Nicola Coughlan, Queer Eye’s Jonathan Van Ness and model Cara Delevingne.

 They joined Kelce, his brother Jason and their parents, as well as Swift’s parents Andrea and Scott, as she performed for almost 90,000 people.